jupyter-server/enterprise_gateway/docs/source/index.rst

-Jupyter Elyra
+Jupyter Enterprise Gateway
 ======================

-Jupyter Elyra is a web server (built directly on `Jupyter Kernel Gateway
+Jupyter Enterprise Gateway is a web server (built directly on `Jupyter Kernel Gateway
 <http://jupyter-kernel-gateway.readthedocs.io/en/latest/>`_) that enables the ability to launch kernels on remote
 servers throughout the enterprise.
 This enables better resource management since the web server is no longer the single location for kernel activity, which in Big Data environments, can result in large processes.
 By distributing